sirthias/parboiled2/README.rst

     def cd = rule { "cd" }
     def bracketed(inner: Rule0) = rule { '[' ~ inner ~ ']' }

-In this hypothetical example ``bracketed`` is a meta-rule which take another rule as parameter and calls it from within its own rule definition.
+In this hypothetical example ``bracketed`` is a meta-rule which takes another rule as parameter and calls it from within its own rule definition.

-Unfortunately enabling a syntax such as the one shown above it not directly possible with parboiled.
+Unfortunately enabling a syntax such as the one shown above it not directly possible with *parboiled*.
-When looking at how the parser generation in parboiled actually works the reason becomes clear. parboiled "expands" the rule definition that is passed as argument to the ``rule`` macro into actual Scala code.
+When looking at how the parser generation in *parboiled* actually works the reason becomes clear.
+*parboiled* "expands" the rule definition that is passed as argument to the ``rule`` macro into actual Scala code.
 The rule methods themselves however remain what they are: instance methods on the parser class.
 And since you cannot simply pass a method name as argument to another method the calls ``bracketed(ab)`` and ``bracketed(cd)`` from above don't compile.